NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 <details>
 <summary>Click to expand!</summary>

-You may find that sometimes your Wi-Fi network may not show in the application if the signal is poor where the Hotspot is located.
+You may find that sometimes your Wi-Fi network will not show in the application if the signal is poor where the Hotspot is located.

 </details>